aeronlroach/django-quiz/README.md

 It is recommended that you build a quiz using a csv file.
 While in-browser building is available, the relational linking must be completed manually.
 The csv method automates this process.

 ### CSV Formatting
-The first line of the csv is formmated as follows.
+The first line of the csv is formatted as follows.
 Replace `QUIZ NAME` with the name of your quiz, the date field with the current date, and `DESCRIPTION OF QUIZ` with brief description of your quiz.
 This line will establish the Quiz model.
 ~~~~bash
 QUIZ NAME,YYYY-MM-DD,DESCRIPTION OF QUIZ
 ~~~~